The 28th Annual EAEPE Conference 2016

 There is a fee waiver policy for a limited number of students and early-career researchers with papers accepted for presentation at the main conference.
 To be eligible for the fee waiver, you need to be a Bachelor’s, Master’s, or PhD student and have an accepted abstract at the main conference.

-Applications for fee waivers have to be made through a fee waiver application website between 30 June and 31 August.
+Applications for fee waivers have to be made through the fee waiver application website between 30 June and 31 August.
 Please submit your full paper and a written statement from your supervisor or a faculty member of your study or PhD program (or similar), confirming that you do not receive financial support for participation at the conference.
 Decisions will be based upon the quality of your conference paper and be made in early September.
 You can make your conference (and pre-conference) registration after decisions have been made, there will be sufficient time.
 (Registering earlier, you would be asked to pay the conference fee upon registration.)

 Andrea Bernardi (Manchester Metropolitan University, UK); Charles Dannreuther (University of Leeds, UK);Wolfram Elsner (University of Bremen, Germany); Damian Grimshaw (University of Manchester, UK); Ismail Erturk (University of Manchester, UK); Hardy Hanappi (Vienna University of Technology, Austria); Olga Kuznetsova (Manchester Metropolitan University, UK); Natalie Lazaric (Sophie-Nice University, France); Lukasz Mamica (Krakow University of Economics, Poland); Salvatore Monni (University of Rome III, Italy); Jorge Muñoz (Université Bretagne Occidentale, France); Marco Raberto (University of Genoa, Italy); Michael Rowlinson (Queen Mary University of London, UK); Francesca Romagnoli (British Treasury – OECD, UK); Jill Rubery (University of Manchester, UK); Dimitrios Syrrakos (Manchester Metropolitan University, UK); Pasquale Tridico (University of Rome III, Italy); Caroline Vincensini (ENS de Cachan, France); Hugh Willmott (Cass Business School, UK).